 Most assignments are due at the beginning of the class period and are immediately considered late if not submitted at that point.

-Students have three class periods to submit late assignments for a score of up to a 70.
+Students have three calendar days (excluding weekends) to submit late assignments for a score of up to a 70.

 Late formative assignments will not be accepted after the due dates of correlating summative assignments have passed.
 An outline, for example, will not be accepted after its corresponding essay.

-A student may elect to make up one formative assessment each grading period for a grade of up to a 100.
+A student may make up certain types of formative assessments each grading period for a grade of up to a 70.
 Additional practice or tutoring may be required before a retake is permitted.
 Late work is exempt from this policy.

 Because ample opportunities are provided for students to practice and prepare for summative assessments, they can not be made up.
 However, because editing, revision, and rewriting are inherent parts of the writing process, students may be offered opportunities to improve grades on summative writing assignments.